alejandro-martinez-leon/hello/docs/source/api.rst

 Average functions
 -----------------

-We can also put some nice python code inside of the docs
+We can also put some nice Python code inside of the docs

 .. code-block:: python